SwipeCellKit/SwipeCellKit/README.md

 ## Background

-Check out my [blog post](https://jerkoch.com/2017/02/07/swiper-no-swiping.html) of how *SwipeCellKit* came to be.
+Check out my [blog post](https://jerkoch.com/2017/02/07/swiper-no-swiping.html) on how *SwipeCellKit* came to be.

 ## Demo